Itinerary: Castel Gandolfo, Albano Laziale, Ariccia, Genzano di Roma, Nemi

 The two lakes you are going to visit are the lake of Albano (pic n°3) and the lake of Nemi (pic n°2).
 Both of them are volcanic lakes.
-Lake Albano with its 168 meters is the deepest volcanic lake of Italy.
+Lake Albano with its 168 meters is the deepest volcanic lake in Italy.
 It has an elongated oval shape with steep slopes on the southern side and more smooth ones on the northern side.

 The lake of Nemi, located not far from the lake of Albano, has a maximum depth of 33 meters.
-Even in the ancient times, this tiny lake was considered a favorite place by the Romans who used to come here on vacation to enjoy nature and the excellent weather.
+Even in ancient times, this tiny lake was considered a favorite place by the Romans who used to come here on vacation to enjoy nature and the excellent weather.

 The most important villages around the lakes:

-Probably the most famous village of this area is Castel Gandolfo, (pic n°1) located at the top of a hill overlooking Lake Albano, also well-known as the summer residence of the Pope.
+Probably the most famous village in this area is Castel Gandolfo, (pic n°1) located at the top of a hill overlooking Lake Albano, also well-known as the summer residence of the Pope.
 Do not miss a visit to the Vatican Museum and the beautiful Barberini Gardens!

-Albano Laziale is located at the foot of the Alban Hills near the lake Albano in the mid of vineyards and olive trees.
+Albano Laziale is located at the foot of the Alban Hills near lake Albano in the mid of vineyards and olive trees.

-What to see here: first, there is the Cathedral dedicated to St. Pancras martyr and the Constantine's Basilica.
+What to see here: first, there is the Cathedral dedicated to St. Pancras martyr and Constantine's Basilica.
 Further along, there is the Church of St. Maria della Rotonda, with a bell tower of the twelfth century.
 Further, there are still the 'Cisternoni', large underground reservoirs (tanks) of water entirely carved in stone (from the second century), and the amphitheater also from the second century.